-I sign all public code repositories with my GPG key which you can download using the link below.
+I sign all public code repositories with my GPG key below (key id:

 There are other benefits to using Trezor-T. You can remotely login to VMs using the SSH protocol, for instance.
 It also supports FIDO U2F which is really nice.
 Using a Trezor is very natural in my opinion.
 Plus, as a user, you get more awareness when you're committing your name (and thus reputation) to something because the act of signing something is more explicit, requiring user interaction.

 Did you know you can RECOVER GPG certificates AND ssh keys and your FIDO U2F keys from BIP39 seed words?
 Cool!
 This is a really underappreciated aspect of using BIP39.
 All keys are generated deterministically from the seed words.